mark-watson/PythonAIBook/manuscript/Chess.md

 The `unmake_move` method reverses all of this using the `BoardState` snapshot.
 It restores the moved piece to its origin, restores any captured piece (including en passant), restores the rook during castling, and resets all metadata from the saved state.
 Because the board array and piece sets are modified in place, there is no memory allocation during search beyond the lightweight `BoardState` objects.

 {class: tip}
 The make/unmake pattern is one of the most important performance techniques in game-tree search.
-The alternative — cloning the board for each move — is conceptually simpler but dramatically slower.
+The alternative, cloning the board for each move, is conceptually simpler but dramatically slower.
 If you are building an engine for any turn-based game, learn this pattern.
 The key insight is that you only need to save the *difference* between the before and after states, not the entire state.

 ## Zobrist Hashing

 A transposition table is a cache of previously evaluated positions, keyed by a hash of the board state.
-The hash must be fast to compute and update incrementally — recomputing it from scratch on every move would negate the benefit of caching. **Zobrist hashing** is the standard solution.
+The hash must be fast to compute and update incrementally; recomputing it from scratch on every move would negate the benefit of caching. **Zobrist hashing** is the standard solution.

 The idea is simple.
 At startup we generate a table of random 64-bit integers, one for each possible piece on each square (64 squares × piece types), plus one for the side to move, plus values for castling rights and en passant squares.
 The hash of a position is the XOR of all the random numbers corresponding to the pieces on the board, plus the side-to-move value if it is Black's turn, plus the castling and en passant values.
 XOR has the useful property that XORing a value twice cancels it out, so we can update the hash incrementally by XORing out the old piece position and XORing in the new one: